IFSCA's Captive Framework: Structure and Regulatory Basis

 In the Indian context, a GIFT City captive cannot directly issue insurance contracts to Indian resident entities because it is not licensed by IRDAI as a general insurer in the onshore market.
 The captive must therefore work through a fronting insurer: an IRDAI-licensed domestic general insurer that issues the policy directly to the Indian operating entity and reinsures the risk to the GIFT City captive.

 IRDAI's regulations on intragroup reinsurance create the primary constraint on fronting arrangements.
-Under IRDAI (General Insurance Business) Underwriting Regulations, 2016 and subsequent circulars, reinsurance placement by domestic insurers must follow a defined priority order: first to domestic reinsurers, then to foreign reinsurers with IRDAI registration, then to other markets.
-A GIFT City captive, as an IFSCA-registered entity rather than an IRDAI-registered entity, sits in a regulatory grey zone that the 2024 IFSCA-IRDAI Memorandum of Understanding sought to clarify.
+Under the IRDAI (Re-insurance) Regulations, 2018 and subsequent circulars, reinsurance placement by domestic insurers must follow a defined order of preference, beginning with Indian reinsurers and FRBs and stepping down through IFSC Insurance Offices (IIOs) and cross-border reinsurers.
+A GIFT City captive, as an IFSCA-registered entity rather than an IRDAI-registered entity, sits in a regulatory grey zone within this order of preference.

 Fronting fees are an economic drag on captive efficiency.
 A fronting fee of 10% of premium on a captive retaining INR 20 crore in annual premium costs INR 2 crore annually in pure regulatory overhead.
 Groups writing large premium volumes into their captive can negotiate lower fronting fees, particularly with public sector insurers like New India Assurance or United India that have been more willing to provide fronting services than private sector insurers, which are more cautious about the reputational and regulatory risk of fronting for related-party captives.
 Fronting fees below 8% are achievable for large volume captives with clean compliance records.